timtijmen2/Moderator-Guide/ledger.md

 - `object` is that thing that was effected, what items, what blocks or what entities you were looking for.
 Example `object:diamond` will look for logs with diamonds.
 - `world` is the world that you search in.
 Overworld, nether or end.
 If you leave this out it will default to the world your in.

+_Note: You can use mutiple of the same parameter in the same command.
+Example: `object:diamond_ore object:deepslate_diamond_ore` will look for both diamond ore and deepslate diamond ore._

 ## Commands:
 - Inspect